ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 set of indexes and a named set of indexes, independently.
-How this is implemented is language-specific, but a match can contain a whole tree of matches from sub-rules, and indeed this is how most grammars work, turning input test into a tree of match results that can be transformed into an AST or directly acted upon.
+How this is implemented is language-specific, but a match can contain a whole tree of matches from sub-rules, and indeed this is how most grammars work, turning input text into a tree of match results that can be transformed into an AST or directly acted upon.

 To turn off capturing, place a period before the sub-rule name: